couchbase-partners/azure-reporting/README.md

 # azure-reporting
-Scripts to crunch Azure reports
+These are scripts to crunch Azure reports.
+You'll first need to download the Azure usage reports and put them in the data directory.
+After that you can run:

+    python report.py